 Our first stop of the tour today is at the blender.
 Here we blend the dry and liquid ingredients together.

 The ingredients that we use are; milk fats which include creams or butters.
 Milk solids which are concentrated whole milk.
 Sweeteners; dry or liquid high fructose corn syrup, Carrageen, which is used as a stabilizer, and lastly emulsifiers where we use eggs and one of the most important ingredients, sugar.

+(Who will be deomonstrating this?
+Someone should be showing it to the audience and then add it to the blender)

-When the mixture is done blending it should look like this.
+When the mixture is done blending it should look like this. (who is holding it up?)

 Erika: Next stop on our tour is at the Continuous Plate Pasteurizer.